Avarile/dashboard/README.md

 Refactor of the Create Quote / invoice Finished.

 Start working on OrderList's Design and implementation --- expect to finish tomorrow

+1. Finished most of the Design and implementation of Order Display, currently working on the "Add payment Modal"
+2. Add some monir changes in the designs of the orderCreation component

+   1. update only the payment, as well as the details of each payment.
+   2. so the design of the "Add Payment Modal" should generate an Obj that can be pushed into the paymentDetail Array

+3. Problem: How should I solve the problem of "Clicked the Edit Button, then How should I navigate to Edit page?
+Or do I really need a Edit page?